katzenpost/hpqc/README.md

 ## Warning

 This cryptography library has not had any security review.
 It should be considered experimental.

+## Acknowledgements

+This library was inspired by Cloudflare's `circl` cryptography library.
+HPQC uses the same set of interfaces as circl for signature schemes and for KEM schemes.

 ## licensing